 - Delight — At this stage of the process, your mission is to “help, support, and empower customers to reach their goals,” as HubSpot explains.
 There are many ways that you can achieve (or help your clients achieve) this, such as offering exceptional customer service and support, implementing loyalty programs, and ensuring that you’re available via multiple channels for the greatest convenience (such as email, chat, or phone).

 Satisfied customers are already leaving positive reviews on mobile apps and websites like Yelp.
-So why isn’t your agency taking advantage of that invaluable user-generated content, which can be shared on social media and used to improve your local rankings on Google?
+So why isn’t your agency or brand taking advantage of that invaluable user-generated content, which can be shared on social media and used to improve your local rankings on Google?

 If you aren’t actively monitoring, generating, and replying to 4-star and 5-star reviews, you’re missing opportunities to attract, engage, and delight customers.
 That means you’re also missing opportunities to build consumer trust, increase brand loyalty, boost your local SEO, and learn what your customers value most.